sumitsingh306/splunk-gcp-functions/Examples/README.md

 The example creates a function to collect asset information periodically, writing this into a GCS Bucket.
 The function is triggered by a PubSub Topic (called via Cloud Schedule).
 The example also builds a GCS Function as per Exanmple 3 to collect this asset data and post to Splunk.

+## Example Cleanup

+The Examples can be cleaned up by copying and saving the script in the cleanup page.
+Update the variables (bucket names) highlighted in the script.
+Note that if you have changed the variables in any way, remember to change these for the cleanup, otherwise you may have services or components remaining after runing the script. **Note that this is a destructive process that cannot be undone - take care not to delete buckets or topics that contain data you wish to keep.**

 #### Log export Sinks: